SA106 Form

 Case 1 – Double Taxation Avoided

 David, a consultant, worked in the US for 6 months earning $40,000.
 He paid US federal tax and thought he had to pay UK tax again.
-Our team filed his hmrc sa106, applied double taxation relief, and reduced his UK bill to £0.
+Our team filed his HMRC sa106, applied double taxation relief, and reduced his UK bill to £0.

 Case 2 – Overseas Property Losses